QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 Person toto = { .name = "Toto", .age = 18 };
 ```

 **Private structures**: this is a technique in which we do not allow someone to know how the structure is defined.
-We will only expose the name of the structure, along with methods to use our structure.
+We will only expose the name of the structure, along with methods to use it.

 <details class="details-e">
 <summary>Example of code with Person</summary>